Introduction #

 - “Small” padding: top and bottom.

-- “Large” padding: left and right, if this is not applied the list’s dot will appear outside the grid boundaries.
+- “Large” padding: left and right.
+If this is not applied, the list’s dot will appear outside the grid boundaries.

 - No background colour was selected (i.e. left transparent to see the grid background colour)